ApolloAuto/apollo/docs/technical_tutorial/README.md

 - **[Quick Start Guide](quickstart/README.md)** - A hardware and software guide to setting up Apollo, seggregated by versions.
 ---
-- **[Technical Tutorial](technical_tutorial/README.md)** - Everything you need to know about Apollo.
-Written as individual versions with links to every document related to that version.
----
 - **[Demo Guide](demo_guide/README.md)** - A guide to setting up Apollo should you not have the Hardware necessary for Setup.

 - 中文版本的Demo Guide, 请点击这里 [Demo Guide](demo_guide/README_cn.md)